ZacVND/FYP/README.md

 .
 It looks for pretrained classifiers in *./pretrained/*
 * `unstructured` defines whether the system will use the unstructured abstracts
+* `new_test_only` defines whether the system will use the new abstracts as testing set only.

 ```python -m ie_tools.scripts.hold_out```